AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 end Arr'To_String;
 ```

-In case of multi dimensional arrays, boundaries are passed in sequence,
+In the case of multidimensional arrays, boundaries are passed in sequence,
 then both indexes are pushed to the buffer, e.g.:

 ```ada